-NOTE: PTAC deliberated on six proposed models (Dialyze Direct, Hopkins/Stanford, IOBS, Seha, UNMHSC, and Upstream) after a change in voting approach approved in September 2018.
-For the two-part voting approach implemented after the September 2018 PTAC public meeting, two options for round two had not yet been selected as of December 2019-namely, to recommend for implementation and to recommend for implementation through another CMMI model.
+PTAC deliberated on 9 proposed models (Hopkins/Stanford, IOBS, Seha, UNMHSC, Upstream, ACAAI, ACP-NCQA, ASCO, and UMass) after a change in voting approach approved in September 2018.
+For the two-part voting approach implemented after the September 2018 PTAC public meeting, two options for round two had not yet been selected as of December 2020 namely, for a proposed model to be recommended for implementation or recommended for implementation through another CMMI model.